 Sales Rep

-The sales rep is here in e-automate:
+The sales rep is located on the Account tab of the customer record in e-automate:

 Email Sample